bryanwweber/thermostate/docs/installation.rst

 -----

 The preferred installation method is to use `conda <https://anaconda.com/download>`__.
-Using Conda, ThermoState can be installed for either Python 3.5, 3.6, or 3.7.
+Using Conda, ThermoState can be installed for either Python 3.7 and up.
 If you have an existing Conda environment with one of those Python versions, installing ThermoState can be done by

 .. code-block:: bash